 The brand new 1965 GT350 was powered by a Ford 289-cubic inch V-8, but with some Kobra Kustom accessories bolted on.
 Shelby starts with the 271-hp “k” code “High-Performance” version of the 289 V-8 and adds a high-riser intake manifold, welded-tube headers and cast-aluminum valve-rocker covers which raises peak power to 306hp.
 Also, the pressed-steel stock oil sump is replaced with a large cast-aluminum sump, complete with cooling fins.
 It also featured a four-speed manual transmission and side-exhaust pipes fitted with two-inch Glasspak mufflers.
 A 9-inch differential fitted with 3.89 rear gears transferred the grunt of the 289 to the pavement.
 Most notably, the 1965 GT350 had no rear seat because SCCA B Production requirements only permitted two-seater cars.
 In its place was a fiberglass floor, with a spare tire mounted beneath the rear glass.

-The expert team here at LMC completely restored this example to concourse specifications for previous ownership.
-Unlike many others, this example’s body was in exceptional shape prior to starting the restoration.
+The expert team here at LMC completely restored this example documented on our tv show for previous ownership.
+The previous owner's goal was to have a very nicely restored car, but could still be driven and enjoyed.
 The body was taken down to bare metal, primed, block sanded until desired finish.
-Several coats of base and clear were applied and some texture was left in the paint replicating how it originally came from the factory.
-The interior was refinished with its correct dash mounted pod with 8,000 rpm tach and oil pressure, factory racing lap belts, 15" wood rimmed steering wheel and factory radio delete plate.
-Under the hood, the engine compartment was completely and fully detailed highlighting a numbers matching Hi-Po 289/306hp engine backed by the prerequisite aluminum case T-10 4-speed transmission and bulletproof Ford 9 inch rear end with Detroit locker.
-On a hoist you will discover the undercarriage to be in absolutely outstanding condition with floors finished in the correct factory style red oxide primer with body color overspray and blacked out pinch welds.
-The overall look and unmistakable sound of the car comes from the factory side exiting exhaust just in front of the correct Blue Dot tires mounted on the optional Cragar wheels.
+After bodywork was complete, it was painted in its original shade of Wimbledon White with Lemans Blue stripes and wetsanded to a show finish.
+The interior was refinished with its correct dash mounted pod with 8,000 rpm tach and oil pressure, factory racing lap belts, 15" wood-rimmed steering wheel and factory radio delete plate.
+Under the hood, the engine compartment was completely and fully detailed highlighting the Hi-Po 289/306hp engine.
+On a hoist you will discover the undercarriage to be in outstanding condition with floors finished in the correct factory style red oxide primer with body color overspray and blacked out pinch welds.
+The overall look and unmistakable sound of the car comes from the factory side exiting exhaust just in front of the radial tires mounted on the optional Cragar wheels.

 An example of American muscle car history, the 1965 Shelby GT350's were the first of their breed, purpose built, very rare and unique.